 Mom experienced abnormal bleeding during her pregnancy, from a placental abruption.
 The twins were born extremely premature at only 26 weeks.
 The Musey family spent the next three months in the NICU on the journey of their lives.

 It is difficult for a baby born at any age to transition into the world.
 Being born prematurely or with a congenital birth anomaly makes the transition even harder.
 These babies are in need of the highest quality care and are admitted into an area of the hospital known as the Neonatal Intensive Care Unit (NICU).

 The care team of dedicated physicians, nurses, therapists and other staff, combined with state-of-the-art technology, work to save the fragile lives of infants born too sick or too early.
-The neonatal intensive care team provides developmentally supportive and family centered care through multiple programs including the Wee Care Program, Skin-to-Skin Care, lactation support and the March of Dimes NICU Family Support – the only one in California.
+The neonatal intensive care team provides developmentally supportive and family centered care through multiple programs including the Wee Care Program, Skin-to-Skin Care, lactation support and the March of Dimes NICU Family Support.